joergschwarzwaelder/hhc2020/Additional/CAN Bus Investigation.md

-## CAN Bus Investigation
+# CAN Bus Investigation
+Location: NetWars

-Using cut it is possible to determine that " 19B" is the LOCK/UNLOCK signal which is supposed to appear three times in the log:
+Using cut it is possible to determine that ` 19B` is the LOCK/UNLOCK signal which is supposed to appear three times in the log:

 ```
 elf@7b2ad8c74795:~$ cut -d'#' -f1 < candump.log | cut -d' ' -f3 | sort | uniq -c